TwelveYO21/TrueTooltips/README.md

 - Improves the vanilla damage tooltip line to show the combined damage of the weapon and its ammo.

+- Lets you turn off tooltips of individual items.

 - Lets you change the position of the tooltip.

 - Lets you change the distance between tooltip lines.